gabr1234iel/suibian/TRADE.md

 ## 6. Important Notes

-1. **Real vs Mock**: Currently balance fetching is REAL (connects to Sui devnet), but trade execution is MOCK (returns fake transaction digests)

-2. **Ephemeral Wallet**: The wallet private key exists only in enclave memory.
+1. **Ephemeral Wallet**: The wallet private key exists only in enclave memory.
 If the enclave restarts, a new wallet is generated

-3. **Owner Control**: Only the address specified during `init_wallet` can withdraw funds
+2. **Owner Control**: Only the address specified during `init_wallet` can withdraw funds

-4. **Devnet Testing**: All testing should be done on Sui devnet first before mainnet
+3. **Devnet Testing**: All testing should be done on Sui devnet first before mainnet

-5. **Gas Costs**: Remember to account for Sui gas costs in all transaction building
+4. **Gas Costs**: Remember to account for Sui gas costs in all transaction building

-6. **Network Dependencies**: Enclave needs network access to Sui RPC endpoints (`fullnode.devnet.sui.io:443`)
+5. **Network Dependencies**: Enclave needs network access to Sui RPC endpoints (`fullnode.devnet.sui.io:443`)

 This setup provides a solid foundation for a Sui-based trading agent running in AWS Nitro Enclaves, with real blockchain integration for balance checking and a clear path forward for implementing full trading functionality.